The 76th season of the National Basketball Association got underway earlier this week.

-As the NBA gets underway, today we look at the sponsors of the league for the 2021-22 season.
+As the league gets underway, today we look at the NBA sponsors for the 2021-22 season.

 Founded in 2005 through Take-Two Interactive, 2K Sports has been the Official Gaming Partner of NBA ever since, which facilitates the annual release of a basketball simulation video game series called NBA 2K.

 Take-Two and NBA collaborated to launch the NBA 2K League in 2017, and in 2019, both of them extended their partnership for a further seven years in a deal reportedly worth US$1.1 billion.

 In 2015, Nike replaced Adidas as the exclusive apparel provider of the NBA, starting with the 2016-17 season.
 The eight-year deal saw Nike become the first athletic apparel company who had its logo on the teams’ uniforms.
 Bloomberg reported the deal to be worth US$1 billion.
 Nike has also been the marketing partner of the NBA since 1992.

 Financial services provider American Express has been the Official Card of the NBA and the Women’s National Basketball Association (WNBA) since 1995.

 In 2021, the NBA signed a multi-year extension with the company that would see it continue as the Official Card of the leagues.
 Although their partnership dates back to 1995, between 2005 and 2010, American Express wasn’t partnering with the NBA.

 Additionally, American Express is also the Official Card for the Boston Celtics, the Brooklyn Nets, the Chicago Bulls, the Los Angeles Lakers and the Miami Heat.